marcelladane/NF_nextflow_pipeline/README.md

 For production deployment:
 1. Use real AMR databases: `abricate --setupdb`
 2. Increase resource allocations for large datasets
-3. Consider containerization for reproducibility
-4. Implement CI/CD testing with the test profile
+3. Implement CI/CD testing with the test profile